FluidityDevs/flowd/README.md

  - Flow, latest version is available at https://github.com/FluidityDevs/Flow, will automatically install flowd
  - The manual installation script, available under the releases section here (Requires already having administrator privileges as a prerequisite)
  - Manually copying over the flowd plus script and scheduling a startup task, if that's what you're into.

+### NOTE

+flowd plus is not built to be compatible with standard flowd or TestPass!
+This is your warning that things will likely break to some extent if you don't do replacements properly. flowd plus' installer and updater are cross compatible with flowd, though.